mcorgi/hackchallenge2024/README.md

   - Mobile compatibility for on-the-go study planning.
   - Easy navigation with dedicated sections for courses, prelims, and topics.
 - **Seamless API Functionality**: Offers a robust backend for managing courses, prelims, and topics through well-structured API routes.
+- **Dockerized Backend**: Ensures portability, scalability, and ease of deployment.

 ---